 You’ve just acquired your new puppy or new dog.
-How do you go about teaching them all the commands and wanted behaviours that are necessary in order to end up with a well socialized, well behaved and easily controlled dog?
+How do you go about teaching them all the commands and wanted behaviours that are necessary in order to end up with a well-socialized, well-behaved, and easily controlled dog?

 Natural behaviour can be manipulated genetically and will depend on your chosen breed of dog and how strong certain traits were in its parents and grandparents.

 This is unfortunately where a lot of pet owners get things wrong.
-They select a breed based on its look rather than on its likely behaviour, drive and breed.
+They select a breed based on its look rather than on its likely behaviour, drive, and breed.
 Most dogs that end up with behaviour problems are merely displaying normal behaviour for their breed but in an inappropriate environment!

 This means the dog may be in the wrong place at the wrong time sometimes.
-A dog may be placed with a wrong member(s) who it’s not compatible with.
+A dog may be placed with the wrong member(s) who it’s not compatible with.
 The dog may not belong to that family and that family may be ideal for another dog that really needs them.

 Most dogs are selected for their looks.
 A dog, however, should not be selected based on its looks.
 When a dog is selected for its looks a lot of things go wrong for the dog and its family.
 Most large breed puppies grow up from their puppy size and become too large for the owners to handle them.

 Most dog breeds are capable of learning common, simple tasks in the training process.
-The difficulty and problems of a dog not responding to their handlers’ requests happen when the dog and the owner are frustrated by each other and lose their connection.
+The difficulty and problems of a dog not responding to its handlers’ requests happen when the dog and the owner are frustrated by each other and lose their connection.
 This results in the dogs not cooperating with their owners, which in return, translates to the human that their dog is bad.
 This all happens because the owner lacks the knowledge of understanding a dog’s natural behaviour.

 First, select a dog by what size and breed are best required for your family.
 Then, you select the individual dog among that particular breed.
 Let’s say you’re looking for a dog.
 What dog could work for you?
-Are you a busy person or a kind of person who needs solidarity and a companion?
+Are you a busy person or the kind of person who needs solidarity and a companion?
 These are tricky questions.

 If you are a person who seeks solidarity then you must be a calm person who will need a calm dog.
-If you are a busy person or have a busy family then you won’t have much time to dedicate to your dog, so you don’t want a high energy dog either.
+If you are a busy person or have a busy family then you won’t have much time to dedicate to your dog, so you don’t want a high-energy dog either.
 What you need is a calm dog that will not ask for much.

 In both these examples, both families need to have a calm energy breed.
 Unfortunately, that is not what happens in reality.
-Due to a lack of time, most busy families lean towards getting a high energy breed. with the idea that just weekend exercise will be enough.
-The dog is basically allowed to be apart of the family on the weekends only.
+Due to a lack of time, most busy families lean towards getting a high-energy breed. with the idea that just weekend exercise will be enough.
+The dog is basically allowed to be a part of the family on the weekends only.

-The person who seeks solidarity and is a low energy person tends to pick a dog that is high energy and needs tons of exercise because look wise, the breed is ideal for them.
+The person who seeks solidarity and is a low-energy person tends to pick a dog that is high-energy and needs tons of exercise because look wise, the breed is ideal for them.

-Lack of knowledge can make you select the wrong breed and the wrong dog for you, which can lead to built-up negativity in the relationship and with that energy no one can teach or learn.
+Lack of knowledge can make you select the wrong breed and the wrong dog for you, which can lead to built-up negativity in the relationship, and with that energy, no one can teach or learn.
 Don’t choose with your heart.
 Choose with your mind.

 Learned behaviour is what we are more interested in because we can manipulate the learning process so that we end up with a well-trained dog that has learned to display only appropriate behaviours within its environment.
-To begin the training your dog you will need two basic ingredients:
+To begin training your dog you will need two basic ingredients:

 This is the most important ingredient in the process.
 Without it, you can’t do anything and won’t have a dog that is balanced and willing to work with you.